nicolasroy/thanx-rewards-challenge/README.md

 - Quantities per Line Item.
 To keep the scope small, only one reward is redeemed per order.
 - Tiered rewards.
 - Point expiration.
+- Performance optimization.
+I would add bullet and rubocop-performance.
+I would also add Pagy for paginating the redemptions history.

 ## Installation